 Female voice over artist Kim Handysides has an insatiable (possibly incurable) love of story.
-Whether it’s a six second commercial, a thousand-page novel, two hours on the silver screen or among friends spinning yarns around a fire, story in all its shapes and forms is her biggest passion.
-She maintains love of story is what led her to her place as a voice over actor at the top of her field.
+Whether it’s a six-second commercial, a thousand-page novel, two hours on the silver screen, or spinning yarns around a fire, stories in all their shapes and forms are her biggest passion.
+She maintains a love of story is what led her to her place as a voice over actor at the top of her field.
 Read on to learn more about Kim Handysides!

 Generous by nature, driven by an unquenchable fire to perform and ideate, Kim pursues excellence in the voice arts and is a leader in the voice community.

-With a father who read Shakespeare to his kids whenever they asked for a bedtime story, is it any wonder Kim became bound for the stage?
-From her first role as Goldilocks in her kindergarten production, through high school and community theatre productions and subsequent studies at the School of Dramatic Art, University of Windsor, immersion in story and the power to affect an audience were key drivers.
-One day in a TV class, when asked to sit behind the mic to take a stab at narration, something magical happened for Kim.
+With a father who’s idea of great bedtime story material was Shakespeare, is it any wonder Kim became bound for the stage?
+From her first role as Goldilocks in a kindergarten assembly, through high school and community theatre productions and subsequent studies at the School of Dramatic Art, University of Windsor, immersion in story and the power to affect an audience were Kim’s key drivers.
+One day in a TV class, when asked to sit behind the mic to take a stab at narration, something magical happened.
 She discovered the place she was meant to be.
-She switched the focus of her studies to Communications, namely TV & radio production.
+She switched her major from Drama to Communications, namely TV & radio production.

 After graduating a stint in small town radio and theatre turned into a decade long series of DJ/weather/reporter/traffic/anchor assignments at local, national and then international radio & TV stations.
 She worked in key on-camera or on mic positions at CBC, CTV, the national Weather Network & International radio (RCI shortwave) and (what are now) iHeart radio stations.
 Kim peppered this time with theatre and film roles and plunged whole heartedly into what became her major love, voice acting.